jmcazaux/Kotlin-RPI-BLEExperiment/README.md

 - ✅ Can discover services
 - ✅ Succeeded reading characteristics value (tested with string values only, but seems to work in principle)
 - ✅ Succeeded getting notifications on subscribed characteristics.
+- ✅ Succeeded to extract rower data from the characteristic value.